Meet: Central Library, 2pm.

 Your Peterloo guide, Ed Glinert, has worked with Peterloo film director Mike Leigh and the late great campaigning journalist Paul Foot.

-Glinert (many thanks to Paul Fitzgerald, Eva Schlunke, Robert Poole…) has unearthed an extraordinary store of tells and tales about the tragic events and the fascinating aftermath.
+Glinert (many thanks to the Peterloo Memorial Campaign: Paul Fitzgerald, Eva Schlunke, Robert Poole…) has unearthed an extraordinary store of tells and tales about the tragic events and the fascinating aftermath.

 16 August 1819: troops charged 60,000 Mancunians at a rally called to lower the price of bread and demand the vote.
 More than a dozen people died and some 650 were injured.
 The event, the most violent episode in English political history, became known as the Peterloo Massacre.